 General Instructions For Home Pressure Canning

-Ok, you're thinking, I have loads of vegetables from my garden that I could can for the winter, maybe I should get a pressure canner; but are they difficult to use?
+Ok, you're thinking, I have loads of vegetables from my garden that I could can for the winter, maybe I should get a Pressure Canner; but are they difficult to use?
 Not at all; here are typical step-by-step directions (of course, always follow any specific directions that come with any pressure canner you buy, but this will work for most!).
 See this page for detailed step by step directions to pressure canning!
-ANd if you are missing the manual for your pressure canner, click here for instruction manuals for all popular pressure canners.
+And if you are missing the manual for your pressure canner, click here for instruction manuals for all popular pressure canners.
+We also have a page about pressure canner annual maintenance tips and a pressure canner buyers guide and replacement parts for pressure canners.

-- Put the canner lid and seal it down.
+4. Put the canner Lids and seal it down.
 Leave the weight off the vent port (or petcock).

 Tips